Book List

 RIVERS, RAILROADS & RESERVOIRS

-Liquid Assets: A History of New York City's Water System by Diane Galusha.
+Liquid Assets: A History of New York City's Water System (Expanded Edition) by Diane Galusha.
 This book explores technical, political and social history of this great system from the 17th century Dutch settlement of New Amsterdam through the implementation of the 1997 New York City Watershed Memorandum of Agreement, the landmark pact designed to protect the city's water while preserving upstate communities in its watershed both east and west of the Hudson River.
-Reprinted.
-Paperback. $25.00
+Paperback. $29.00 plus 8% NYS sales tax (if you live in NYS) and $11.50 shipping & handling.

 top of page